-You can categorize a meal as a form of entertainment if you or an employee is present.
+You can categorize a meal as entertainment if you or an employee are present.
 Meal entertainment expenses are only 50% deductible.
 If you claim the cost of a meal as entertainment, you cannot also claim it as a travel expense.

 Entertainment, amusement, recreation, or use of a facility or property are no longer deductible expenses.
 This means you cannot deduct expenses for taking clients out to sporting events.
 And, you cannot deduct tickets to qualified charitable events.

 To deduct travel, meals, and entertainment expenses, you need to keep accurate records.
 According to IRS Publication 463, you must submit records that show the amount, time, place, and business purpose of each expense.